Chewits: Promotion and sponsorship

 Chewits have been involved in a range of promotional activity over the years including the Chewits log flume at Pleasureland in Southport.
 More recently, Chewits have sponsored several sport and activity-related programmes for children in the UK.

 Chewits Sports Courses, in partnership with children's coaching organisation Premier Sport, run daily during school holidays and provide sporting activity courses to approximately 125,000 children in the UK.
 The sponsorship is supported by sporting ambassadors Lawrence Dallaglio, Duncan Goodhew and Paul Sculthorpe.

 Chewits began sponsoring the Lancashire County Cricket's junior membership club, the Lancashire Thunderbolts, in February 2009.

 In 2009, Chewits launched a programme to help young sporting hopefuls ahead of the London Olympics in 2012.
 The Chewits Young Sporting Ambassador programme provides financial support and coaching to sponsored athletes.

 In 2011, Chewits partnered with Team Extreme and held an extreme sports road show to promote the Xtreme range of products.

 Dietary restrictions

-Chewits contain no hydrogenated fats.
-Chewits products contain no artificial colourings.
-With the exception of Strawberry, Ice cream and Xtreme Sour Tutti Frutti, Chewits products are free from artificial flavourings.

 Chewits subscribes to the Betreatwise program, a UK program that encourages people to think about the treats they eat as a part of a healthy and well balanced diet, and to use the Guideline Daily Amounts (GDAs) on the back of packs for nutritional guidance.

 Most flavours of Chewits are approved (but not supervised) for those who keep kosher, as per the London Beth Din's list.

-Chewits are also suitable for vegetarians.